Bristol Blenheim: Surviving aircraft

 In Finland, the sole surviving Blenheim (all other survivors are Bolingbrokes), a Mk.IV serialed BL-200 of the Finnish Air Force, is on display at the Aviation Museum of Central Finland at Tikkakoski.

 An airworthy Blenheim was rebuilt from a scrapped Bolingbroke over a 12-year period, only to crash at an airshow at Denham within a month of completion in 1987.

 A replacement Bolingbroke Mk.IVT was rebuilt to flying status over five years and painted to represent a Blenheim Mk.IV in wartime RAF service.
 It began flying in the UK in 1993, and was used in the 1995 film version of Shakespeare's Richard III.
 This aircraft crashed on landing at Duxford on 18 August 2003, but after extensive repair and conversion to the Mark I "Short nose" version, was displayed and flown again in 2014, at the Imperial War Museum Duxford, England.
 The aircraft appeared in the 2017 Christopher Nolan film Dunkirk.

 In summer 1996, a Bristol Blenheim Mk.IVF was recovered from the sea, off Rethymnon, Crete.
 The No. 203 Squadron RAF aircraft was downed by friendly fire on 28 April 1941.
 The Blenheim was moved to the Hellenic Air Force Museum for restoration.

 The Kent Battle of Britain Museum in Hawkinge began a project to rebuild a Blenheim IVF using the remains of four Bolingbrokes in 2018.
 The Aircraft Restoration Company (ARC) provided surplus parts from its own Blenheim restoration.

 The Royal Museum of the Armed Forces and Military History in Brussels exhibits a Bolingbroke painted as a No. 139 Squadron RAF Blenheim XD-A that crash landed in May 1940 in Belgium.

-A Bolingbroke is being restored for museum display at Aerospace Bristol.